TritonDataCenter/sdc-cloudapi/docs/index.md

 CloudAPI provides a way to create and manipulate a fabric.
 On the fabric you can create VLANs, and then under that create layer three networks.

+A fabric is the basis for building your own private networks that cannot be accessed by any other user.
+It represents the physical infrastructure that makes up a network; however, you don't have to cable or program it.
+Every account has its own unique `fabric` in every data center.

+On a fabric, you can create your own VLANs and layer-three IPv4 networks.
+You can create any VLAN from 0-4095, and you can create any number of IPv4 networks on top of the VLANs, with all of the traditional IPv4 private addresses spaces -- `10.0.0.0/8`, `192.168.0.0/16`, and `172.16.0.0/12` -- available for use.

+You can create networks on your fabrics to create most network topologies.
+For example, you could create a single isolated private network that nothing else could reach, or you could create a traditional configuration where you have a database network, a web network, and a load balancer network, each on their own VLAN.

 ## ListFabricVLANs (GET /:login/fabrics/default/vlans)